Arcadia-Science/2024-ProteinCartography-dCK-validation/README.md

 ## Purpose

-This repo accompanies the pub on ProteinCartography validation using the dCK protein family.
+This repo accompanies the pub on ProteinCartography validation using the dCK protein family (DOI: https://doi.org/10.57844/arcadia-a757-3651)

 The analyses include Leiden Cluster subclustering to identify representative proteins for biochemicaly validation in the lab.
 These scripts are under the `subclustering` folder.